AsiaPonder001/Resource-Groups-and-V-Ms/README.md

 <img src="https://i.imgur.com/dCdqLvl.png">
 <img src="https://i.imgur.com/LWfS961.png">

-<p> Pick a *USERNAME* and *PASSWORD* </p>
+<b> Pick a username and password </b>

-Click Review+Create at the bottom (generally don't need to select any of the other tabs; possibly the Networking tab however you should be able to successfully create the VM)
+<p>Click Review+Create at the bottom (generally don't need to select any of the other tabs; possibly the Networking tab however you should be able to successfully create the VM) </p>

 <img src="https://i.imgur.com/aOgot3Z.png">
 <img src="https://i.imgur.com/VygfVOP.png">